revington/nosey/README.md

-nosey
+Nosey
 =====

-> An smtp server for webdeveloping purposes
+> An smtp server for web development purposes

+Nosey is a smtp catch-all server and a web interface.
+It is ideal for web development purposes:
+- Emails are stored in memory not in your mailbox.
+- You can send from/to any address/domain with no configuration.

 Install and run
 ---------------